-- a) During the development of an LTRP, utilities should generally solicit input from parties who may be affected by the LTRP, which may include customers, Indigenous Nations and groups, local governments, industry, and other interest groups.
-The LTRP should include a brief explanation of the utility's chosen approach to consultation and engagement, and a brief summary of engagement activities undertaken at different stages of the development of the LTRP, including feedback received, and an explanation of how issues raised were addressed and incorporated in the LTRP. - b) The utility may discuss the extent to which its consultation and engagement activities provide support for the BCUC's consideration of whether the LTRP is in the interests of persons in British Columbia who receive or may receive service from the public utility pursuant to section 44.1(8)(d) of the UCA. - c) Utilities may briefly summarize future consultation and engagement activities that are planned outside of the LTRP process, for example with respect to any actions identified in the action plan.
+a) During the development of an LTRP, utilities should generally solicit input from parties who may be affected by the LTRP, which may include customers, Indigenous Nations and groups, local governments, industry, and other interest groups.
+The LTRP should include a brief explanation of the utility's chosen approach to consultation and engagement, and a brief summary of engagement activities undertaken at different stages of the development of the LTRP, including feedback received, and an explanation of how issues raised were addressed and incorporated in the LTRP.
+The level of consultation and engagement may be proportionate to the size of the utility.

+- b) The utility may discuss the extent to which its consultation and engagement activities provide support for the BCUC's consideration of whether the LTRP is in the interests of persons in British Columbia who receive or may receive service from the public utility pursuant to section 44.1(8)(d) of the UCA. - c) Utilities may briefly summarize future consultation and engagement activities that are planned outside of the LTRP process, for example with respect to any actions identified in the Action action pPlan.